Call of Duty: Ghosts: Development

-On February 7, 2013, Activision confirmed that a new Call of Duty game was in development and would be released Q4, 2013.
-The publisher expected to sell fewer copies than the series' previous entry, Call of Duty: Black Ops II, on seventh generation consoles (PlayStation 3 and Xbox 360) due to the transition to next-generation consoles.
+On February 7, 2013, Activision confirmed that a new Call of Duty game was in development and would be released Q4 2013.
+The publisher expected to sell fewer copies than the series' previous entry, Call of Duty: Black Ops II, on seventh-generation consoles (PlayStation 3 and Xbox 360) due to the transition to next-generation consoles.

 The series starts a new subseries with Ghosts to coincide with Sony and Microsoft's eighth generation consoles entering the market.
 The game was supposed to debut an engine built by the developer, originally described as a new engine, but later clarified to be the same engine as used in previous games with "significant" upgrades.
 The game also utilized Umbra Software's rendering tool, Umbra 3, as a way to speed up the rendering process of large environments by an optimization known as occlusion culling – a method of filtering out hidden objects so they are not rendered.

-The Wii U version of the game was developed by Treyarch.

 Infinity Ward prioritized frame rate over display resolution during the development of Call of Duty: Ghosts, with the game targeted to run at 60 frames per second on each platform.
 While the game outputs at 1080p on PlayStation 4, the Xbox One can only manage 720p while maintaining the frame rate.
 Due to a "configuration issue" however, the PlayStation 4 version still required a release day patch to reach 1080p.

-Soundtrack
+The Wii U version of the game was developed by Treyarch.

 David Buckley scored the game's original soundtrack.
-Rapper Eminem's 2013 song "Survival" is featured as the game's credit song.

 Marketing and release

 Reveal

 On April 29, 2013, the official Call of Duty website was updated with a social media mosaic that filled up every time a user logged into the site via Twitter or Facebook.
 The next day, the mosaic was completed and the picture showed a skull along the text "the Ghosts are real."
 Some details about Ghosts leaked prior, especially when Tesco pulled the listing of the game for the PlayStation 3 after it was put up accidentally.
 Several other retailers, including Target, listed it for PlayStation 3 and Xbox 360.
 The live-action teaser trailer for Ghosts, titled "Masked Warriors", features glimpses of people wearing historical battle masks, among them one of a group of soldiers putting on the skull mask shown on the box art.
 It was released on May 1, 2013.
 Ghosts appeared at the "Xbox Reveal" event on May 21, 2013.
 During E3 2013 the PlayStation 4 and Xbox One versions were promoted, and the Wii U version was confirmed towards the end of the event on June 13.
+Ghosts was the last Call of Duty game to be released on a Nintendo system until Call of Duty: Modern Warfare 4 on the Nintendo Switch 2 in 2026.

 On August 14, 2013, American rapper Eminem's "Survival" featuring Liz Rodrigues, with production by DJ Khalil was premiered in the multiplayer trailer for the game.
 The music video for the song features various footage from the game's single player campaign, and other elements from the game.